 - 1. TTHMs exist in water as dissolved gasses and can be stripped out of the water by aeration.
-The TCEQ has approved plans for construction of an aeration unit to be located at Water Well No. 7 to remove TTHM's from the water before being pumped into the distribution system.
-Construction bids will be opened on June 8, 2017, after which bids will be evaluated and a contract awarded.
-Construction should begin by midto- late summer. - 2.
+Construction has begun at Water Well No. 7 on a low-profile air stripper which, when completed, will remove TTHM's from the water before it is pumped into the distribution system.
+The air stripper has been delivered to the site. - 2.
 The District has negotiated the terms of an enforcement order with the TCEQ that outlines a plan and schedule for returning to compliance with regard to TTHMs.
-The compliance deadline is 635 days from June 22, 2016, or March 22, 2018. - 3.
+The compliance deadline is 635 days from June 22, 2016, or March 22, 2018.
+This deadline will likely need to be extended by a few months due to the delays caused by Hurricane Harvey. - 3.
 Our customers, however, will continue to receive these notices quarterly until a 4-quarter-average compliance is achieved.